MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Note:**

-- You can't test cancelling an order.
+- You can't test cancelling orders.
-- In the live environment you can't accept a refund order.
-This is done automatically.
+- In the live environment, you can't accept refund orders.
+These are done automatically.

 {{< /details >}}